Gallery Hopping in Spain & Portugal

 SPAIN

-• Barcelona – The home of Gaudi, Picasso and Miro is a Mecca for the lover of art and architecture deserving of its own page.
+• Barcelona – The home of Gaudi, Picasso, and Miro is a Mecca for lovers of art and architecture, deserving of its own page.
 Click the tab above for

 • Thyssen-Bornemisza – Romantic religious art to impressionism by mainly European masters.